Projects & Plans

-Astig Planning has produced several plans focused on environmental justice, community building, and social and racial equity.
+Astig Planning has produces plans focused on environmental justice, community building, and social and racial equity.
 Below are several highlighted projects and plans.

 Community Building